jtdLab/dart_counter/README.md

 option 2: black box test only inheriting classes con: duplicate test code

 => option 2 is the on to go

+// infra register 3rd party module one big module or multiple seperate modules what is better?